KadenRigsbee/fs-journal/journal/01/reflection.md

 ## Prompts
 - What went well this week?
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? crocs have been up to some weird shenanigans
 - What are you struggling with?
 - What would you count as a victory?